naomistuart/flight-scraping/README.md

     Note: Config vars can be easily edited by going to the **Settings** tab of the app on Heroku

+### Heroku dyno sleeping
+- This app uses a free web dyno on Heroku.
+The app [goes to sleep](https://devcenter.heroku.com/articles/free-dyno-hours#dyno-sleeping) if the dyno receives no web traffic in a 30-minute period
+- This poses a problem for the database's scheduled updates - the data will not be updated unless the python code is running on a server
+- To solve this, a function was added to ping the app every 20 minutes
+- This ensures the database always contains up-to-date data, and users encounter minimal load times when opening the app.

 ### Heroku memory quotas
-- Currently, the Heroku app often fails to return a complete flight listing, instead returning only a partial listing
-- This is because Heroku has [memory restrictions](https://devcenter.heroku.com/articles/limits) (500 MB per application), and exceeding this causes a "Memory quota exceeded" error
+- Heroku has [memory restrictions](https://devcenter.heroku.com/articles/limits) (maximum 512 MB per app for a free web dyno), and exceeding this causes a "Memory quota exceeded" error
-- Future work for this project will implement a Postgres database to store recent flight information, so the Sydney Airport website does not have to be scrapped every time a user opens the Heroku app.
-This will improve load times and work around the memory quota issue.
+- This can sometimes prevent successful scraping and database updates
+- Have experimented with reducing the frequency of scheduled database updates to circumvent the memory quota issue
+- It appears the chromedriver used for web scraping causes an excessive memory load, and the problem cannot be completely solved unless upgrading to a paid Heroku tier.

 ## References